 \begin{itemize} \item \emph{Position Space:} A measurable metric space $(S, \mathcal{S}, \rho)$ equipped with a Lebesgue measure $\ell_1$. \item \emph{Auxiliary Dimension:} The measure space ($\mathbb{R}_+$, $\mathcal{B}$, $\ell_2$) where $\mathcal{B}$ is Borel and $\ell_2$ is Lebesgue. \item \emph{Product Space:} The product measure space $(S^*, \mathcal{S}^*, \lambda)$ on $(S \times \mathbb{R}_+, \mathcal{S} \times \mathcal{B})$, equipped with $\lambda = \ell_1 \times \ell_2$, the coupling of $\ell_1$ and $\ell_2$. \item \emph{Continuum of observation windows:} A function $H: \mathbb{R}_+ \rightarrow \mathcal{S}^*$ such that $t_1 < t_2 \Rightarrow H(t_1) \subset H(t_2)$ and $|H(t)| = t$. \item \emph{Link probability function}: A function $K : \mathbb{R}_+ \rightarrow [0,1]$. \end{itemize}

 Jointly, we say the triple $((S,\mathcal{S}, \rho), H, K)$ defines a stochastic graph sequence called a sparse LPM.
-The position space plays the role of the latent space as in traditional LPMs, with the link probability function $K: \mathbb{R}_+ \rightarrow [0,1]$ controlling the probability that two nodes are connected given the latent distance between them.
-The auxiliary dimension provides an additional positive real-valued auxiliary variable for each node that plays no role in connection probabilities.
-Instead, in conjunction with its latent position and the continuum of observation windows, it determines when in the sequence of nodes it appears.
-A node with position $(Z,r)$ is observable at \emph{time} $t \in \mathbb{R}_+$ if $(Z,r) \in H(t)$.
+The position space plays the role of the latent space as in traditional LPMs, with the link probability function $K$ controlling the probability of an edge given the corresponding latent distance.
+The auxiliary dimension plays no role in connection probabilities.
+Instead, a node's auxiliary coordinate---in conjunction with its latent position and the continuum of observation windows---determines when it appears.

+Specifically, a node with position $(Z,r)$ is observable at \emph{time} $t \in \mathbb{R}_+$ if and only if $(Z,r) \in H(t)$.
 Here, time need not correspond to physical time; it is merely an index for a continuum of graphs as in the case for the Poisson random connection model.
-We refer to $t_i$, defined as the smallest $t \in\mathbb{R}_+$ for which $(Z^i,r^i) \in H(t)$, as the arrival time of the $i$th node where $(Z^i,r^i)$ are the corresponding latent position and auxiliary value of node $i$.
+We refer to $t_i$---defined as the smallest $t \in\mathbb{R}_+$ for which $(Z_i,r_i) \in H(t)$---as the arrival time of the $i$th node where $(Z_i,r_i)$ are the corresponding latent position and auxiliary value for node $i$.

 Considered jointly, the coordinates defined by the latent positions and auxiliary positions assigned to nodes can be viewed as a point process over $S \times \mathbb{R}_+$.
 As in the Poisson random connection model, we assume this point process is a unit-rate Poisson.
-The continuum of observation windows $H(t)$ control the portion of the point process which is observed at time $t$.
+The continuum of observation windows $H(t)$ controls the portion of the point process which is observed at time $t$.
 Since the size of $H$ is increasing in $t$, this model defines a growing sequence of graphs with the number of nodes growing stochastically in $t$ as follows.